Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/README.md

 > [!IMPORTANT]
 > ### 🔍 Authenticity & Reproducibility
 > * **Full Data Utilization:** This repository utilizes the full datasets of **2,509 images** curated from routine bridge inspections, ensuring the robustness and accuracy of the proposed framework.
-> * **Direct Access to Processed Data:** To support full reproducibility, we provide the estimated camera parameters and Depthmaps:
 > * **Analysis Efficiency:** By providing these pre-computed parameters and depthmaps, users can verify the 3D geometry and results of damage assessments without re-running the full reconstruction process.
 ---